 You are advised to contact the school you are considering in order to obtain a copy of their prospectus and arrange with the relevant headteacher to visit the school before making your decision.
+Please note - a visit does not guarantee a place at the school.
 In addition you may obtain independent information on a school's performance by visiting the ESTYN website in order to view the findings of its most recent inspection report.
-ESTYN is the office of Her Majesty's Inspectorate for Education and Training in Wales - https://www.estyn.gov.wales You may also visit the My Local School website http://mylocalschool.wales.gov.uk iv) How do I apply for a Nursery and/or Primary place for my child?
+ESTYN is the office of Her Majesty's Inspectorate for Education and Training in Wales - You may also visit the My Local School website iv) How do I apply for a Nursery and/or Primary place for my child?